taranto/salesfy-project/README.md

 - Push notifications;
 - Star-rating system to evaluate contents quality;

+### Recruiting

+To hire new employees to help on development, we used two projects as template to evaluate the programmers skills through a challenge.
+We had a [backend](https://github.com/taranto/SalesfyChallengeBackend) and a [frontend](https://github.com/taranto/salesfy-challenge-frontend) version of it (and they are in Portuguese)

 ### Final considerations

 Maybe you may not start a Sales/Channel enablement business from this very project, but the built up architecture may fast forward any project as it has many things already implemented (and some routes samples there to be seen as a exemple).
 I hope you can make this project template the best of use :)